jolin-yang/minesweeper-game/README.md

 ##  Instructions:
-***Game Objective: Uncover all non-mine cells in the grid WITHOUT clicking on/"setting off" any mines***
+***Game Objective***: Uncover all non-mine cells in the grid WITHOUT clicking on/"setting off" any mines

 ## Code Access